-But if you want the romantic Cades Cove experience, pack a picnic lunch and blanket, pick a spot on the first half of the Loop, get out of the car and climb over the barbed wire fence.
+But if you want the romantic Cades Cove experience, pack a picnic lunch and blanket.
+Find a spot on the first half of the Loop, get out of the car and climb over the barbed wire fence.

-But, if you can get past the feeling of being on display, there are few more truly tranquil things in life, than finding a beautiful spot and just soaking in the beauty around you.
+However, if you can get past the feeling of being on display, there are few more truly tranquil things in life than finding a beautiful spot and just soaking in the beauty around you.

 4. Is there cell service in Cades Cove?

 There is no cell service in the Cove, on the way to the cove, or in the picnic area.